Apiaries 8 sells pure 100% Australian beeswax as one of the ingredients used in many recipes to create your own DIY products for use around the home.

 You can wax your table saws to reduce friction and maximise performance.

 Coat things like hand tools, cast iron pieces and shovels to prevent them from rust.
-You can even rub beeswax on the wooden handle of your shovel to help protect against wear and tear.
+You can even rub beeswax on the wooden handle of your shovel to help protect against wear and tear and preserve the natural timber.

 Sealing an Envelope